 - Ninja Sentai Kakuranger: The third Sentai released in the US.
 This series featured ninjas and a dramatic story revolving around family, betrayal, and yokai.
 Suits were used for the Alien Rangers story arc in Mighty Morphin’ Power Rangers’ third season.

 - Chouriki Sentai Ohranger: Ohranger follows a group of military personnel brought on to a secret project in an effort to defend the world from an alien invasion.
 The series was the last to be written by Noboru Sugimura, who served as head writer since Zyuranger.
-Footage was used for Power Rangers Zeo.
+The footage was used for Power Rangers Zeo.

 - Gekisou Sentai Carranger: Carranger takes Sentai in a new direction with a comedic approach that pokes fun of many of the unsentimental aspects found in the franchise.
 Footage was used for Power Rangers Turbo.